invadr/invadr/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on the Night Squad project!
 It's a video game (MonoGame) and so much more!
 Stay tuned!
-- 🌱 I’m currently refreshing C++ (mostly for competitive programming) and learning .NET/C#.
+- 🌱 I’m currently refreshing C++ (mostly for competitive programming) and learning the .NET/Spring frameworks.
 - 👯 I’m looking to collaborate on any gaming or computer graphics tech related projects or codebases.
 - 💬 Ask me about NIGHT SQUAD!!!
 - 📫 How to reach me: Twitter: @invadrGames  IG: @invader_games